waynegramlich/Fab/docs/FabSolids.md

    material within the pocket that must not be removed.
 * *Depth* (float): The pocket depth in millimeters.
 * *Bottom_Path* (str): The the path to the generated Pocket bottom STEP file.
-See Fab_Operation for extra computed Attributes.
+See Fab_Operation for even more extra computed Attributes.

 Constructor:
-* Fab_Pocket(Mount, Name, Geometries, Depth)
+* Fab_Pocket(Mount, "Name", Geometries, Depth)

 ### <a name="fabsolids----post-produce1"></a>11.1 `Fab_Pocket.`post_produce1():